koyo-nic/grass-course-veroa/slides/01_general_intro_grass/PITCHME.md

 ### Advantages of the command line

 @ul
-- Run "history" to see all your previous commands
+- Run `history` to see all your previous commands
 - History is stored individually per MAPSET
-- Search in history with CTRL-R
+- Search in history with `CTRL-R`
 - Save the commands to a file: `history > my_protocol.sh`, polish/annotate the protocol and re-run with: `sh my_protocol.sh`
 - Call module's GUI and "Copy" the command for further replication
 @ulend

 +++

-The GUI's simplified command line offers a *Command prompt* button to save the history to a file
+The GUI's simplified command line offers a *Log file* button to save the history to a file

 <img src="assets/img/command_prompt_gui.png" width="43%">